akinyiv/alx-system_engineering-devops/0x02-shell_redirections/README.md

 File 19- Replace all characters A and c from input to Z and e respectively.
 File 20- Create a script that removes all letters c and C from input.
 File 21- Write a script that reverse its input.
+File 22- script that displays all users and their home directories, sorted by users.